Scheduled MonumentsEnglandWat's Dyke:80m long section and adjacent cultivation terraces 540m east of Oswestry Castle

 What is Wat's Dyke:80m long section and adjacent cultivation terraces 540m east of Oswestry Castle?

-Wat's Dyke is a linear earthwork of early medieval date, forming part of the defensive frontier systems of the Anglo-Saxon kingdom of Mercia.
+Wat's Dyke is a linear earthwork forming part of the defensive frontier system between Anglo-Saxon Mercia and Wales, dating to the seventh or eighth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020564.

 Who is responsible for protecting Wat's Dyke:80m long section and adjacent cultivation terraces 540m east of Oswestry Castle?